Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 * [Heroku](https://heroku.com/) - Used to deploy the finished project.
 * [Bootstrap](https://getbootstrap.com/) - Used for responsive grid system, utilizing components for navagation, cards and forms etc.
 * [Django](https://www.djangoproject.com/) - Used as the backbone of the project with front and backend utilities.
+* [Stripe](https://stripe.com/) - Used for handling the payments on the site.
+* [Amazon Web Servies](http://aws.amazon.com/) - Cloud platform for hosting static and media files.
 * [emailJs](https://www.emailjs.com/) - Used to foward email from email sign up in footer.
 * [Google Fonts](https://fonts.google.com/) - Used for the websites various fonts.
 * [Font Awsome](https://fontawesome.com/) - The Font Awesome library was used for the icons the website.